TITLE 89: SOCIAL SERVICES

 E) operation of an agency that has been decertified in any state under Medicare or Medicaid; or

-F) citations for client abuse, neglect, injury, financial exploitation or inadequate care in any state.
+F) citations for participant abuse, neglect, injury, financial exploitation or inadequate care in any state.

 8) Document its written policies and procedures in compliance with the applicable administrative standards imposed on provider agencies under the CCP, as set forth in Section 240.1510.